yuanzhongshang/GIFT/docs/documentation/05_analysis_reproduce.md

 ```

 ## Run FOCUS
-FOCUS takes GWAS summary statistics, reference LD, eQTL weight database as input.
+FOCUS takes GWAS summary statistics, reference LD, eQTL weight database as inputs.
 Here we used the same data as above.
 If you do not have the in-sample LD, you may use the LD from 1000 Genomes reference: [https://alkesgroup.broadinstitute.org/FUSION/LDREF.tar.bz2](https://alkesgroup.broadinstitute.org/FUSION/LDREF.tar.bz2).

 ```r
 library("data.table")